emrgnt-cmplxty/fermi/docs/0.old/contracts/as/testing.md

 > - Click **File** >> **Save** to save your changes

-This smart contract is now ready to be re-deployed to the Axion test network, but before we do that, let's test it locally to ensure everything behaves as expected.
+This smart contract is now ready to be re-deployed to the Fermi test network, but before we do that, let's test it locally to ensure everything behaves as expected.
 This is where AS-pect comes in handy!

 ## Step 3 - Write a couple of tests for the contract {#step-3---write-a-couple-of-tests-for-the-contract}